Crossovo/OpenMilkfoam/README.md

 - 5V power supply for the control board
 - sufficient protection elements (temperature monitor, fuse which trips in case of overtemperature) to protect the unit for thermal overloads.

-### Cables
+## intern cable
 ### from the power electronic board
-There are 4 cores from the power electronic board.
+There are 4 cables from the power electronic board.

 - black - 5V DC
 - white - GND